Here’s the MileLion’s review of the UOB Lady’s Card, the card that never fails to stimulate wholesome and sensitive online discourse.

 How much must I earn to qualify for a UOB Lady’s Card?

 The UOB Lady’s Card is positioned at the entry level, with a S$30,000 annual income requirement.
 If you do not meet the minimum annual income, you can place a S$10,000 fixed deposit with UOB to get a secured version of the card.
-Visit any UOB branch for further details.

 The UOB Lady’s Solitaire has a much higher income requirement of S$120,000, putting it in the so-called mass affluent tier.
 If you do not meet the minimum annual income, you can place a S$30,000 fixed deposit with UOB to get a secured version of the card.
+However, that may not even be necessary, as I’ve read data points of applicants getting approved for the card with much, much lower income than S$120,000.
+It doesn’t hurt to try!

 How much is the UOB Lady’s Card annual fee?